 Don’t hold back during your online sessions, make sure you’re getting things off your chest in the same way by allowing yourself to become fully immersed and really get the most out of your appointment.

-To schedule an appointment or ask further questions about online therapy, please contact me on 020 7357 9403.
+To schedule an appointment or ask further questions about online therapy, please contact us on 020 7357 9403.